SMRhadou/SMRhadou.github.io/_pages/about.md

   - /about.html
 ---

-Samar (pronounced /ˈsʌmə(ɹ)/ or summer if you are not familiar with IPA) ia a first-year PhD student at the University of Pennsylvania.
+Hello!
+I am Samar (pronounced /ˈsʌmə(ɹ)/ or summer), a first-year PhD student at the University of Pennsylvania.
+My research interests span machine learning, signal processing, optimization and GNNs.
+I am working under the supervision of Prof. Alejandro Ribeiro.